We’ll show you how to design an employee journey map in this article with step-by-step instructions.

 Before creating any journey map, set the right mindset.
 Don’t think of yourself as an expert in the journey mapping process.
 Instead of finding the pain points and needs of the employees alone, first, try to listen.

 Encourage employees to share their perspectives and expectations.
 Collaborate with them to set a mindset before creating an employee journey map.
 No one knows what kind of workforce experience is useful except your employees.
 So always ask their help before designing an employee experience journey map.
 This approach is known as co-creation.
 We can take Delta Airlines example here.
 They used a co-creation approach to design their employees’ uniforms.
 The designer Zac Posen started using the employee journey to create the uniform for the first time in 12 years.

 Shadowed dozens of Delta employees over the last few years to learn every inch of the cabin and every detail of their duties – from in-flight services to baggage handling – so he could create a look and fabric that worked for their every need

 Create an Employee Persona

 Once you’re done with knowing your employees, you are all set to build an employee persona.
-You have to get inside your employee’s heads to realize their pain-points and needs.
+You have to get inside your employee’s heads to realize their pain points and needs.
 Give a name to each of the personas.
 For example “Alica the content marketer.”
-Fill other vital details like demographics, job profile, workplace behaviour, motivators, etc.
+Fill in other vital details like demographics, job profile, workplace behavior, motivators, etc.

-You can know about their pain points and behaviours by asking these simple questions-
+You can know about their pain points and behaviors by asking these simple questions-

 - What is the employees’ professional goal?